jcbgamboa/computational_linguistics/public/pages/w06_machine_learning.md

 7
 8    return data,labels
 ```

+_(Take care not to interpret the name of the function incorrectly.
+This is a
+function that "makes data", i.e., generates a dataset.
+Its name contains the
+word "noiseless" because all data points are perfectly classified according
+to the label function passed as parameter)_

 The function receives the number of samples it should generate (the number
 of "bank customers", in our previous video) and how the labels should be